aspose-pdf/Aspose.PDF-Documentation/python-net/whatsnew/_index.md

 ## What's new in Aspose.PDF 23.7

-From Aspose.PDF 23.7 support to add the shape extraction:
+Since the 23.7 version supports to add the shape extraction:

 ```python